oberblastmeister/trashy/README.md

-# trash-cli
+# trashy

 ![Build Status](https://github.com/oberblastmeister/trash-cli/workflows/ci/badge.svg)

-*trash-cli* is a simple, fast, and featureful alternative to *rm* and *trash-cli* written in rust.
+*trashy* is a simple, fast, and featureful alternative to *rm* and *trash-cli* written in rust.

 ## Features

-- simple to use, just to `trash PATH`
+- easy to use, just run `trash PATH`
-- recursive by default compared to `rm`, without having the issues
+- recursive by default, without having the issues
+- beautiful output
     - colorized paths (similar to *fd*)
-- cool tables to show info of trashed files (inspired by *csview*)
+    - cool tables
-- fast (benchmarks coming)
-- full Unicode support
-- delete files without having to think about them, never lose a file again
+- very fast, and faster than trash-cli
+- much safer than `rm -rf`

 ## Usage